Tordek/modl/README.md

 To define variables:

     let name <- value;

+But you can define several at once:

+    let name1 <- value1,
+        name2 <- value2;

+See below for details.

 Expressions are separated by `;`, and the last one is the value returned by the whole exprression (i.e., function).